pierreca/SparkLedMatrix/README.md

 - [x] Implement "Line" abstraction layer that will allow to update and render both lines independently
 - [x] Design case with OpenBeam and laser-cut acrylic
 - [x] Build website to simply send messages to the LED Matrix
+- [X] Build an API endpoint in the website.
-- [ ] Add UI to turn on/off the LED Matrix from the Azure website
+- [ ] Add UI to turn on/off the LED Matrix from the Azure website.
+(Right the equivalent can be done by sending empty messages)
 - [ ] Optimize rendering routine (see below in the "Optimization Opportunity section")

 ## Hardware